d12frosted/elpa-mirror/stable-melpa/time-block-readme.txt

 ;; Defining Time Blocked Commands

 Commands are only time-blocked if they're defined.
 This is done using the `define-time-blocked-command` macro, which behaves similarly to `defun`.
 After the lambda list, it has a list describing blocking and blocking messages.
-This is composed of a symbol (a key in `time-block-groups') a block message, and an optional override prompt (if present, the command will ask if you'd like to override the block
+This is composed of a symbol (a key in `time-block-groups') a block message, and an optional override prompt (if present, the command will ask if you'd like to override the block using `time-block-confirm-override').
-    using `yes-or-no-p').
 An example is shown below.

 (define-time-blocked-command my/start-elfeed ()
                              (workday "You have decided not to check news currently."